Will Keir Starmer agree to a post-Brexit EU youth mobility scheme after all?

 So what is going on?

 It is a negotiation.
-That means neither side wants to admit that it is ready to make a concession until it is ready to do so, and has some idea that the other side might give it something in return.
+That means neither side wants to admit it is prepared to make a concession until it is ready to do so, and has some idea that the other side might give it something in return.

 That means, in turn, that the two sides have to try to sound each other out without committing themselves.
 It seems that The Times has been briefed by someone on the EU side about a tentative proposal from the British side.
 The British government will continue to deny that it has changed its policy until it is prepared to go public, but it was notable that the comment from No 10 – that it “doesn’t recognise” the plan – was not a denial that something like it is on the table.